GunnarMonell/fbgrab/readme.md

 ## OPTIONS
        -?     print usage information.

+       -a     ignore the alpha channel, to support pixel formats like BGR32.

        -b bitdepth
               the number of bits per pixel used, optional  when  reading  from device.